Complaints We Can Help With

 - Channel Islands charities with annual income under £2 million.

-A micro-enterprise (following the European Union definition) is a small business or economic enterprise (including a sole trader, partnership or company) that:
+A micro-enterprise (this definition is based upon European Commission’s Small and Medium Enterprises user guide) is a small business or economic enterprise (including a sole trader, partnership, or company) that:

 - employs fewer than 10 people; and